yahiro07/sonic/README__WIP.md

 Sonic is an audio plugin framework that supports VST3, CLAP, and AUv3.

-It is designed around the use of a WebView, enabling smooth parameter communication between the UI and DSP processing.
+It is designed around the use of a WebView, with simple JSON based messaging between the UI and DSP processing.
 The audio engine is implemented in C++, while the UI is intended to be built using frameworks such as React or Vue.

 A scaffolding tool is available via npm, allowing you to quickly generate a template project.
 The framework also includes a CLI-based development host for loading and displaying VST3 and CLAP plugins, making it easy to test plugins directly from the terminal.